Renishaw Hills: Community partnerships

 142 hectares of land adjacent to Renishaw Hills has been donated to the local community through the KwaCele Tribal Council.
-Renishaw Hills also runs skills development programmes to benefit local residents.
+Renishaw Hills also runs skills development programmes.

 Environmental initiatives

 The development incorporates conservation measures in partnership with the Department of Environmental Affairs.
 Approximately 80% of the site is designated as conservation land, with ongoing rehabilitation of natural wetlands and indigenous wildlife and vegetation.

 The rehabilitation of the Mandawe Wetland has included alien invasive eradication and the replacement of cane fields with indigenous forests and grasslands.
 This has resulted in the planned reintroduction of indigenous wildlife, including the endangered Pickersgill's reed frog, endemic to very few wetlands along the KZN coastline.

 Renishaw Hills has also committed to a joint partnership which undertakes monthly clean-ups, including litter collections and verge cuttings in Scottburgh.

-Renishaw Hills offers off-grid living through independent sanitation and borehole water, treated to SANS 241 standards for guaranteed quality and purity.
-Each home has a solar geyser and is equipped with an inverter and battery system.

 Residents at Renishaw Hills contribute towards the citizen scientist group, iNaturalist, identifying and listing wildlife and plant species on the estate.
 The list includes more than 17,000 observations with more than 2,000 species identified, including the Sable Cruiser [Phyllomacromia monoceros], a rare, localised and vulnerable dragonfly species.
 More than 100 butterfly species have been documented at Renishaw Hills since 2017.